 So think about this.
-You just set up your brand new EZ Trading Computer, and you just upgraded to the latest and greatest super-fast Internet in your area.
-And you’re super excited cause you’ll no longer experience Internet lags, data bursts, or slippage.
+You just set up your brand new EZ Trading Computer, and you just upgraded to the latest and greatest super-fast wireless internet in your area.
+And you’re super excited cause you’ll no longer experience internet lags, data bursts, or slippage.

 Well, the quick and dirty answer is Yes.
 Wireless is almost always going to be slower than wired.
 The fastest connection you can have is to stay wired.
 Here are a few reasons why.